cosmos/cosmos/whitepaper.md

 blockchain.
 In these cases, the validators can coordinate out of band to force the timeout of a validator.

-In the case of a halt of the GnuClear hub, a valid re-org (link) can be used to inactivate any 1/3+ coalition of validators , e.g. for going offline and halting the GnuClear hub.
+In situations where the GnuClear hub halts due to a 1/3+ coalition of validators going offline, or in situations where a 1/3+ coalition of validators censor evidence of malicious behavior from entering the blockchain, as long as there are -1/2 such Byzantine validators, the hub will recover with a reorg-proposal.
+(Link to "Forks and Censorship Attacks").

 ### Transaction Fees